 COVID-19: Returning to Work

-New York City entered Phase Two of reopening on Monday, June 22.
+New York City entered Phase Four of reopening on Monday, July 20.

 Guidance for the city's Open Restaurants program here.
 The Open Restaurants application process began June 19.